M-arcus/cloudron-docs/docs/documentation/cli.md

 read-only.
 Changes made to `/run` and `/tmp` will be lost across restarts (they are also cleaned up periodically).

 If you need to fix a bug in the app source, you must build the app from source code.
-If you submit a pull request, we can incorporate the fixes into the next version of app.
+Please submit a merge/pull request, so we can incorporate the fixes into the next version of app.

 ## Installing app from source code using Cloudron CLI